sbidoul/whool/README.md

 ## Interaction with git

-`whool` will packages all the files that are under `git` control and ignore everything else.
+`whool` will package all the files that are under `git` control and ignore everything else.

 The version of the generated distribution packages is also influenced by the `git`